dev39g/pdsnd_github/README.md

 new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.

 washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
 Note: This does not include the 'Gender' or 'Birth Year' data.

+In this project, Python is used to explore data related to bike share systems for three major cities in the United States — Chicago, New York City, and Washington.
+According to the input the code will import the data and will provide information by computing descriptive statistics.